professor-l/classic-tetris-project/COMMANDS.md

 **Platforms**: Twitch, Discord<br/>
 **Aliases**: `!coin`, `!coinflip`

 Prints "Heads!" or "Tails!" randomly.
 There is no "side."
 The source code is available for you to verify this.
-If you spam this command, Elle herself will come to your house and hit you in the back of the head with a pen before scolding you in a motherly fashion.
-(Seriously though, please don't.
-I don't want to have to add a timeout.)
+Also, there is a 10 second timeout for this command to avoid spamming.

 ---
 #### `!help`